struts3/what/README.md

 ### 4. Optional part II: We need to insert main menu at top of each page, but our site is static.

-If you don't know Pug, view 20 minutes intro: <http://youtube.com/watch?v=wzAWI9h3q18>
+If you don't know Pug, view 20 minutes intro: <http://youtube.com/watch?v=wzAWI9h3q18>.
 It's like Sass for HTML (or replacement/static version of JSP/ASP/PHP and such).

-Edit or 'touch' a pug file in /one.
+Edit or 'touch' a pug file in /one folder.
 Your pre-processor (ex: prepros.io ) should generate HTML.
 We use a 'app shell' concept similar to PWA.

-### 5. You have SPA!
+### 5. You have a static SPA!
 Open browser to root or /
 Click on one menu, and other menu.
 Notice main menu on top does not load  or jank.

 Glance docs for <http://smoothstate.com> if needed.